Beat-k/BEA/README.md

 ## BEA Motion Protocol™

-Every state transition in BEA_Aura_CSE_OS is an operator transition — and every operator transition has a motion.
+Every state transition in BEA_Aura_CDE_OS is an operator transition — and every operator transition has a motion.

 ```
 ⊕ Fire     → Burst (80–200ms)       — Something was created that did not exist before